-How Heat & Energy Recovery Ventilators Work
+How Energy Recovery Ventilators Work

-In the heating season, Aldes Heat Recovery Ventilators (HRV) and Energy Recovery Ventilators (ERV) draw in fresh air from outside.
+In the heating season, ALDES Energy Recovery Ventilators (ERV) draw in fresh air from outside.
 This air is distributed throughout the home by a dedicated-duct system or through the forced-air heating/air conditioning system.
-At the same time, vents located in moisture- and pollutant-producing rooms (e.g., kitchens, bathrooms, laundry rooms) exhaust an equal amount of stale, humid air to the outside.
+At the same time, vents located in moisture-and pollutant-producing rooms (e.g., kitchens, bathrooms, laundry rooms) exhaust an equal amount of stale, humid air to the outside.
 Sometimes air is drawn directly from the return air of a forced-air heating/air conditioning system.

-As the two airstreams pass each other in the unit's core, the fresh air is tempered with heat recovered from the exhaust air.
+As the two airstreams cross each other in the unit's core, the fresh air is tempered with heat recovered from the exhaust air.
 An ERV will also transfer moisture to the fresh air if this air is drier than the exhaust air, improving comfort in overly dry homes.

-In the cooling season, the reverse occurs.
+In the cooling season, the reverse situation occurs.
 Fresh outdoor air is cooled by the air-conditioned exhaust air.
 If the outgoing air is drier than the fresh air, the ERV will transfer moisture to the outgoing air.
-This process reduces the humidity load on the air conditioning system, which would otherwise result in the continuous introduction of humid summer air to the home.
+This process reduces the humidity load on the air conditioning system, which would otherwise result in the continuous introduction of humid summer air